staticninja/IDS6938-SimulationTechniques/Homework2/Readme.md

 ### (b)

-<pre>In a simulation of 500 games the modal number of moves is 28
+<pre>Transition Matrix: In a simulation of 500 games the modal number of moves is 28.
+Snakes & Ladders: In a simulation of 500 gmaes the modal numer of muves is 18.
 </pre>

 ### (c)